Are you in need of care? As a church, there are several areas of care available to our congregation.

 - Who do I contact if I have a disagreement with my deacons/esses or have a complaint?

 First, we recommend you do what Jesus says in Matthew 18, "If your brother sins against you, go and show him his fault, just between the two of you.".
 Open, loving, Gospel-centered communication is essential in relationships and should always be the starting point in resolving conflict.
 You may also want to use some Peacemaker conflict resolution tools, also bible-based.
-If, however, your conflict cannot be resolved in this manner, you should contact the Chairman of the Deacons or an elder so that you may take the next step of Matthew 18.
+If, however, your conflict cannot be resolved in this manner, you should contact a pastor or an elder so that you may take the next step of Matthew 18.